← All diseases

 What is it?

-Campylobacteriosis is caused by Campylobacter bacteria and is the most common bacterial cause of diarrheal illness in New York State, with 7,622 cases in 2024.
-Most cases are individual and not part of outbreaks.
+Campylobacteriosis is caused by Campylobacter bacteria (most commonly C. jejuni) and is the most frequently reported bacterial foodborne illness in New York State, with 7,622 cases in 2024.
+Most cases are isolated and not part of outbreaks.
+A rare complication is Guillain-Barré syndrome, a form of temporary paralysis.

 How it spreads

-Most commonly from handling or eating undercooked poultry.
-Also from unpasteurized milk, contaminated water, and contact with animals (especially puppies and kittens with diarrhea).
-Not easily spread person-to-person.
+Primarily from handling or eating undercooked poultry.
+Also from unpasteurized milk or juice, contaminated water, and contact with infected animals — especially puppies and kittens with diarrhea.
+Does not spread easily from person-to-person.

 Symptoms

-Diarrhea (sometimes bloody), abdominal cramping, fever, and nausea, starting 2–5 days after exposure.
-Illness typically lasts about one week.
+Diarrhea (sometimes bloody), abdominal cramping, fever, and nausea beginning 2–5 days after exposure.
+Most illness lasts about one week and resolves without treatment in healthy individuals.

 Who is at risk?

-Anyone can get campylobacteriosis.
+Anyone who handles or eats undercooked poultry.
 Very young children, elderly adults, and immunocompromised individuals are at risk for more severe illness.
-Rare complications include Guillain-Barré syndrome.

 What you can do